bio-ontology-research-group/genepheno/README.md

 **STEP1.** Annotate Full text PMC articles by employing Whatizit with gene/protein and phenotype names

+See https://github.com/bio-ontology-research-group/whatizit on how to annotate articles with Whatizit.

 **STEP2.** Extract distict gene/protein -- phenotype pairs from the annotated text

-Whatizit pipeline is not publicly available, so we cannot provide any script for these two steps.
-However, we provide all the gene-phenotype pairs extracted by using this pipeline:
+We provide all the gene-phenotype pairs extracted from PMC Full text articles by using Whatizit:

 merged.human.mouse.TM.extracts_partX.txt

 This file contains text mined gene-phenotype associations which are extracted based on the Whatizit text mining pipeline.
+(X is the part number)

 Data format: